razgarabedi/imagedropify/README.md

 # Run Database Migrations (to create/update tables)
 # For the first deployment or if schema changes are expected:
 npx prisma migrate deploy
-# If it's a very first setup and you need to create the initial migration:
+# If it's a very first setup and you need to create the initial migration (and dev database):
 # npx prisma migrate dev --name initial_migration_name (then use 'deploy' for subsequent updates)

 # Build the Next.js application